Guidance on Providing Loving Support to Your LGBTQ Child

 Unconditional: A Guide to Loving and Supporting Your LGBTQ Child provides parents of a LGBTQ (lesbian, gay, bisexual, transgender, or questioning) child with a framework for helping their LGBTQ child navigate a world that isn’t always welcoming.

 Tips from a mother with experience.
 Author Telaina Eriksen, a professor at Michigan State University and the mother of a gay daughter, explains what she and her husband have learned through experience, including how to deal with gay children coming out, tips on confronting bullying of gay children, guidance on becoming an advocate for gay children, and advice on building a support system in a gay family.

-Gender and sexuality ─ Eriksen also covers the science on gender and sexuality and how to help a transgender child through the various stages of development.
+Gender dysphoria and other concerns.
+Eriksen also covers the science on gender and how to help a transgender child through the various stages of development.
 Throughout the book parents and kids who have been there, share their stories.
-She also directs gay family parents to various resources online to help them.
+She also directs gay family parents to various resources online for help.

-• How to help their child navigate locker rooms, sleepovers, proms, etc.
+- How to help your child navigate locker rooms, sleepovers, proms, etc.

 - When to involve the police or school administration when it comes to bullying

 - How to advocate for local, state and national policies that protect your child

 - Ways to educate well-meaning, but misguided extended family members